 - Capping interest rates on small-dollar loans at 36% APR for all consumers to reflect the federal interest rate cap for military service members and their families; and

 - Supporting a ban on live checks that amount to predatory lending.

 Past Georgia Legislation and Activity: During the 2017-2018 Legislative Session, Representative Earl Ehrhart (R – Powder Springs) sponsored House Bill 902, which would transfer authority to govern loans under $3,000 from the Industrial Loan Commissioner to the Department of Banking and Finance.
 In Georgia, the Industrial Loan Commissioner is also the Commissioner of Insurance in the Office of Insurance and Safety Fire Commissioner.
-Transferring governance of these loans from the Office of Insurance and Safety Fire Commissioner to the Department of Banking and Finance is a commonsense move.
+Georgia Watch believes that transferring governance of these loans from the Office of Insurance and Safety Fire Commissioner to the Department of Banking and Finance is a commonsense move.
 HB 902 also would change the title of the Georgia Industrial Loan Act of 1955 to the “Small Consumer Finance Loan Act”.
 The bill would change the name of loans under $3,000 from “Industrial Loans” to “Small Consumer Finance Loans”.
 We believe that this renaming is a much-needed update that would provide clarity on these products.
 Georgia Watch’s Executive Director Liz Coyle testified in favor House Bill 902 during a hearing in House Banks & Banking Committee, but unfortunately, this bill did not advance during the Session.